By Richard Mortier - 2019-10-18

 On Unix, the development workflow to handle block devices is by mapping them

-for the block example contains some logic for automatically creating a disk image file (and removing it when mirage clean
+for the block example contains some logic for handling

 open Mirage